qgrid/qgrid.github.io/source/guide/architecture.md

 }
 ```

-## Grid model events
+## The reactive idea

-There are 2 ways to subscribe the model events.
+Lets look how model changes can be handled.

-* `on` if the event fired before subscription, it will be lost for the new handler.
+* By using `on` method, if the event fired before subscription, it will be lost for the new handler.

 ```javascript
 gridModel.data({ rows: myRows });
 gridModel.dataChanged.on(e => /* :-( */));
 ```

-* `watch` if the event fired before subscription, q-grid will artificially emit the latest event argument to the new handler.
+* By using `watch` method, if the event fired before subscription, the q-grid will artificially emit the latest event argument to the added handler.

 ```javascript
 gridModel.data({ rows: myRows });